peterheard01/logic-room/_posts/powering-the-cross-platform-economy-with-javascript/2017-06-21-powering-the-cross-platform-economy-with-javascript.md

 I believe software is broke.
 We spend millions writing and maintaining terrible systems.
 We find it hard to put the right management into place that will help us manage our technical assets; at the same time as looking at the strategy of the physical code we write.

-We come up with high-falutin IT buzzwords and elaborate medicine like agile which never seem to cut the point : software is broke, but it doesn't have to be!
-We just have to get back desiging high quality code bases which keep re-usability at heart.
+We come up with many high-falutin IT movements which attempt to improve software: but software development isn't working for many.
+We have to get back designing high quality code bases which keep re-usability at heart.

 In this article hopefully I have distilled down another approach to systems development which: